 Historians note that British farmers used selective breeding to double the size of the Standard Rouen, and also to increase the size of the keel, making the bird look like a boat.
 The first Rouens in the United States arrived in 1850 and were used as general farm ducks until gaining popularity as an exhibition breed.
 They were first included in the American Poultry Association's Standard of Perfection in 1874.

 Some modern breeders have reported that keels have gotten so large some drakes have difficulty mating.
 It is recommended that breeders use males with smaller keels to prevent problems.

 Due to their slow rate of growth, Rouens are not appropriate for industrial poultry production.
 However, they are great for the small farmer or backyard flock.
 As large, meaty birds, they are perfect for roasting.

-Status: American Livestock Breeds Conservancy Conservation Status: Rouens are listed under the Watch category by the ALBC.
+Livestock Conservancy Status: Watch.
 This means there is an estimated worldwide population of under 10,000 and that there are fewer than 5,000 breeding birds in the US.

 Body Type: Rouen Ducks are square, boat-like birds.
 Even the smaller Production variety is a heavy duck.
 They are the shape of a Spanish Armada boat.

 Standard Weights: Old Male 10 lbs, Old Female 9 lbs, Young Male 9 lbs, Young Female 8 lbs

 Classification: American Poultry Association Class: Heavy Duck Class